 Q: Are patients notified if they test positive for a Variant of Concern?

 Positive results for variant screening tests are reported to healthcare providers, Public Health and Infection Prevention and Control, but will not be provided directly to patients.
 Public health measures in place to prevent and manage spread of the virus are now based on Variants of Concern being widespread in our community, and patients should follow the directions for self isolation and contact tracing as soon as they receive their initial positive test result.

 Serology testing examines a person’s blood to see if they have generated antibodies in response to being infected by the COVID-19 virus.
 It takes about one to three weeks following an infection for your body to make antibodies, therefore serology testing is only used to identify past exposure to virus and is not used for diagnosing current COVID-19 infections.

-Serology testing is not used for diagnostic purposes but is currently being used for surveillance and research purposes to assess the number of people in Alberta who have been exposed to SARS-CoV-2.
+Serology testing is not used for diagnostic purposes but is currently being used for surveillance and research purposes to assess the number of people in Alberta who have been exposed to SARS-CoV-2 and to inform some medical treatment decisions.
 It is not available to the general public in Alberta, and tests must be ordered by a physician and approved by provincial virology experts.
 More information about serology testing.

 Q: How can my doctor order serology testing for COVID-19?

 A: Serology testing must be ordered by a physician and approved by the provincial Virologist-On-Call.
 More information for healthcare providers is available in this lab bulletin.